OGRECave/ogre/Docs/src/material-scripts.md

 ## scroll\_anim

 Sets up an animated scroll for the texture layer.
-Useful for creating fixed-speed scrolling effects on a texture layer (for varying scroll speeds, see [wave\_xform](#wave_005fxform)). **Note:** Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+Useful for creating fixed-speed scrolling effects on a texture layer (for varying scroll speeds, see [wave\_xform](#wave_005fxform)). @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.

 Format: scroll\_anim &lt;xspeed&gt; &lt;yspeed&gt;<br>